-A4.2.3 on joining NatSKA or renewing membership the appropriate Membership Form (Form F01) is completed, and
+A4.2.3 on joining NatSKA or renewing membership the appropriate Membership Form (Form F01) is completed, and approval is granted by the Board of Directors

-A4.2.5 A Disclosure and Barring Service (DBS) check is required to be carried out via Motorsport UK on all Officials, Team Leaders and Assistant Team Leaders.
+A4.2.5 A Disclosure and Barring Service (DBS) check is required to be carried out via Motorsport UK or other authorised body on all Officials, Team Leaders and Assistant Team Leaders.
 It is also recommended that all adult helpers are subject to volunteer checks through their teams (there is currently no charge for such volunteer checks).
 NatSKA may act as the requesting organisation in the case of new teams.